commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 systemctl start commercionetworkd
 ```

-Check if the sync has started.
+Check if the sync has been started.
 Use `Ctrl + C` to interrupt the `journalctl` command:
 ```bash
 journalctl -u commercionetworkd -f
 ```